Coronavirus Symptoms: Defining Mild, Moderate And Severe

 Severe or extreme.

 These are some of the adjectives being used to describe the symptoms displayed by patients with COVID-19.
-Vice President Mike Pence used them in his remarks to the nation this week:
+Vice President Pence used them in his remarks to the nation this week:

 "Some — some large percentage have mild flu symptoms; some have serious flu symptoms."